rebeccadavidsson/programmeren-2/problems/adventure-less/adventure.md

 - As you're going to have to print the description, handle this in the main game loop and not in the `move` method!

-## Step 7: The winner takes all
+## Step 7: The winner takes all, the loser cries

+> Note: slightly changed on Tue, Oct 15 at 16:00.

 Now that you have implemented all the features of Adventure, your game should be fully playable.
-What's left is to make the game winnable.
-As you might recall from earlier, a "winning" room is indicated by having a `FORCED` connection to room 0 (which does not exist).
+What's left is to make the game winnable or losable.
+As you might recall from earlier, a "final" room is indicated by having a `FORCED` connection to room 0 (which does not exist).

-To implement winning, you'll have to:
+To implement the end of the game, you'll have to:

-- Change the `Room` class to add an attribute that indicates it's a "winning" room.
-Also add methods to set this attribute (called `set_winning`) and to request it (called (`is_winning`)).
+- Change the `Room` class to add an attribute that indicates it's a "final" room.
+Also add methods to set this attribute (called `set_final`) and to request it (called (`is_final`)).

-- Change the phase 2 algorithm in `load_rooms` to set a room to "winning" as soon as it encounters a `FORCED` connection to room 0.
+- Change the phase 2 algorithm in `load_rooms` to set a room to "final" as soon as it encounters a `FORCED` connection to room 0.

 - Change the main game loop to make use of this new information.
-It should congratulate the user and gracefully terminate the game.
+It should gracefully terminate the game as soon as a final room is encountered.

 ## Step 8: Check your work

-Have a good look at the constraints noted earlier:
+Have a good look at the constraints we **noted earlier**:

 - A hard constraint in this program is that the `Room` class may not access (use) other classes.
 Its methods may only manipulate `self` and any access only objects that are passed to it as arguments to method calls.